stackforge/puppet-openstack_dev_env/README.md

       proxy_host => '172.16.0.1',
       proxy_port => '3128',
     }

+You'll want to change line 131 or 133 to use the same address to configured in the precise64.pp and/or centos.pp.

 Too see a list of the virtual machines that are managed by vagrant, run